12 Celebrities Who Deleted Their Social Media & Why They Did It

 Leslie Jones

 After the release of 2016's all-female Ghostbusters remake, Jones, who starred in the movie, faced an onslaught of racial hate.
-Before she deleted Twitter, Jones announced her leave in a tweet, criticizing those who harassed her for her skin color.
+Before she deleted her Twitter account, Jones announced her departure in a tweet, criticizing those who harassed her for her skin color.
 "I leave Twitter tonight with tears and a very sad heart," she wrote at the time.
 "All this 'cause I did a movie.
 You can hate the movie, but the shit I got today... wrong," she tweeted.
 She returned two days later.

 How long it lasted: Two days.